coreykirkland/metaMAG_BETA/README.md

 * Clusters amino acid sequences from all MGs into gene families (GFs) / clusters - MMseqs2. (maybe move this and the ko annotation to the database creation module).
 These are all quite modular up to this point, right? e.g. if I wanted to I could do the clustering with something else or annotate with something else)
 * MMseqs2 statistics.
 * Calculates the number of genes in each GF.
-* Calculates TPM for each annotated gene, the total TPM of the genes in a GF/Cluster for a given MG, and the percentage of a genes TPM out of the total TPM for a GF in a given MG.
+* Calculates TPM for each annotated {by annotated do you mean, called gene?
+Annotated could be thought to mean functional annotation} gene, the total TPM of the genes in a GF/Cluster for a given MG, and the percentage of a genes TPM out of the total TPM for a GF in a given MG.
 * Now integrates KO and calculates total TPM and percentages as above for each KO in a MG.
 SEE KO REQUIREMENTS.

 ##### MetaMAG Script 3 (name rather than number):